 The purpose of the Employed Caregiver Survey is to help employers understand the effects of caregiving on their workforce, become aware of community resources needed by their employed caregivers, and identify ways to support caregivers.
 The HR manager and/or senior management team/s should be involved in the decision to implement the survey in their workplace, and if you live in Wisconsin, we strongly encourage you to implement this survey in consultation with your Extension educator.
-There is no cost for implementing the survey.
+There is no cost for implementing the survey for Division of Extension employees.

 Register/Schedule initial phone consult: The HR manager and/or senior management team/s should be involved in the decision to implement the survey in their workplace.
 If your workplace has questions or wants to host the survey, please complete the registration form.
 We will respond within ten business days to set up a brief phone consult.